harutyunyanArpi/Crypto-Trading-App/README.md

 - No backend integration: trade history, user data, and real persistence are not supported
 - No JWT or session tokens: authentication is simplified, reducing security realism
-- React Query is used without custom retry or error handling configuration initially
+- React Query is used without custom retry handling configuration initially
 - Swap and conversion logic may float slightly due to JS precision

 ---